nestjs/docs.nestjs.com/content/techniques/configuration.md

 $ npm install --save-dev @types/hapi__joi
 ```

+> warning **Notice** The latest version of `@hapi/joi` requires you to be running Node v12 or later.
+For older versions of node, please install `v16.1.8`.
+This is mainly after the release of `v17.0.2` which causes errors during build time.
+For more information, please refer to [their documentation](https://hapi.dev/family/joi/?v=17.0.2#install) & this [github issue](https://github.com/hapijs/joi/issues/2266#issuecomment-571667769).

 Now we can define a Joi validation schema and pass it via the `validationSchema` property of the `forRoot()` method's options object, as shown below:

 ```typescript